-Goal: Advance an agenda of scholarly activity, pursue professional development, and engage in lifelong learning that is designed to enhance teaching effectiveness and contribute to the profession of Physical Therapy.

-Faculty Outcome 1: Core faculty will maintain an agenda of scholarly activity which includes dissemination in non-peer and peer-reviewed formats.

-Faculty Outcome 2: Core faculty will participate in continuing education to inform their teaching and promote contemporary clinical expertise, and as evidenced by maintenance of state licensure.
+- and engage in lifelong learning that is designed to contribute to the profession of Physical Therapy. - Faculty Goal 4: Outcome 1: Core faculty will maintain an agenda of scholarly activity which includes dissemination in non-peer and peer-reviewed formats. - Faculty Goal 4: Outcome 2: Core faculty will attend continuing education seminars in their area of clinical, research, and teaching interest.